queens-satellite-team/Space-School/lab5/lab5.md

 We will learn how to...

-1️⃣ Prepare our design, and work station in order to solder.
+1️⃣ Prepare our design, and workstation in order to solder.

 2️⃣ Solder components together.